indestructible-type/Bodoni/README.md

 Download and install fontmake which can be found [here](https://github.com/googlei18n/fontmake).

-Run the `fontmake.sh` script found in the "scripts" folder.

-This should output two folders, an otf and ttf folder.

-Run the `hinting.sh` script found in the "scripts" folder to make hinted versions of the ttf files.
+To build the variable font run the `build.sh` script found in the "sources" folder.
+To build the static run `build-statics.sh`

 Contact
 -------